 Solo circumnavigation of the earth in any aircraft is a difficult feat.
 The vast distances, extremes of climate and terrain are compounded by sparsely populated regions where airfields and fuel are either non existent or in short supply.
 However, completing this exploit in an aircraft that is built in a garden shed, weighs less than half a family saloon and is designed to break the British and World Records takes these challenges to a whole new level.

-Group Captain Mark Manwaring – a Royal Air Force fast jet navigator – is planning to complete the RAF Centenary Flight of the Navigator in 2018 to mark the 100th Anniversary of the formation of the RAF and to raise significant funds for the RAF Benevolent Fund.
+Group Captain Mark Manwaring – a Royal Air Force fast jet navigator – is planning to complete the RAF Flight of the Navigator in 2019.
 Work commenced on building a highly modified Van’s RV-7 aircraft in January 2014.
-During the 3-year build, the aircraft will be ‘missionised’ for the most challenging elements of the circumnavigation which require it to carry approximately 470 litres of fuel (usually just 159 litres), advanced navigation and communication equipment and survival kit.
+During the 5-year build, the aircraft will be ‘missionised’ for the most challenging elements of the circumnavigation which require it to carry approximately 470 litres of fuel (usually just 159 litres), advanced navigation and communication equipment and survival kit.
 The largest additional fuel tanks will replace the right hand seat and footwell and are removable after the event restoring the aircraft’s 2-seater capability.

 Like a sailing circumnavigation record, an aviation record is set by timing the event from the point of departure and is measured in days, hours and minutes.
 However, unlike a sailing record where the boat is moving almost continuously from start to finish, a flying record attempt involves lengthy stops for refuelling, technical support and crucially, sleeping!
 Each stop adds to the overall time, so minimising the number of stops is essential for setting a record – not just speed alone.